A Website for Information about Green and Sustainable Libraries

 ImaginOn is a collaborative venture of the Charlotte Mecklenbury Library and Children's Library of Charlottee.
 ImaginOn brings stories to life through extraordinary experiences that challenge, inspire and excite young minds.
 In spring, 2005 the facility was recognized by the Mecklenburg County Recycling Program for its outstanding commitment to keeping green throughout the construction process.
 RodgersHardin, the general contractor for ImaginOn, recycled 100% of the waste generated during the demolition phase and 82% of the construction waste.
 Concrete, wood, drywall, metal, and paper were all sorted onsite and recycled locally.
 Construction and demolition debris accounts for an estimated 1/3 of the overall waste stream in Mecklenburg County.
 In 2006, ImaginOn was awarded Silver LEED certification.
 Building information: http://www.imaginon.org/pdfs/archFacts01.pdf

-Designed for joint building use with Utility Exploration Center, a hands-on museum dedicated to raising awareness of environmental issues, the Library opened in December 2007.
+The Martha Riley Community Library opened in December 2007.
+It was designed for joint building use with Utility Exploration Center a hands-on museum dedicated to raising awareness of environmental issues.
 Various construction features include: recycled water used in the evaporative cooling system, cork flooring used because of its regenerative nature, low-emissivity (Low-E) windows which reduce cooling costs by up to 40% by including a microscopic thin metallic layer that reduces heat transfer from the exterior to the interior of the building, bird seed laminates on cabinets, low VOC paint, recycled glass countertops and wall tiles, and the use of carpet squares to reduce the need for whole carpet replacement.
 In addition, building furnishings are made with recycled products.
-The building is designed to save the City of Roseville over $1.8 Million in reduced operating costs over the life of the building.
+The building is designed to save the City of Roseville over $1.8 Million in reduced operating costs over the life of the building. .
 Awarded Silver LEED rating initially and received October 2009 a Gold LEED rating.
 Building information: http://www.roseville.ca.us/news/displaynews.asp?NewsID=1703&targetid=1

 Copyright 2009 Monika Antonelli.
 All rights reserved.